-The LMC is open from 7:30 a.m. - 3:30 p.m. throughout the school year.
-Daly students visit the library weekly during library special classes.
+The LMC is open from 7:30 a.m. -3:30 p.m. throughout the school year.
+Daly students visit the library during library special classes or scheduled times.
 Students may visit the library individually to return and check out new books with their teacher's permission.
 Individual students must sign in at the LMC desk.

-Kindergarten through second grade (1st quarter) students may check out one book for a period of one week.
-Second grade (2nd quarter) through fifth grade students may check out two books for a period of two weeks.
+Kindergarten through second grade ( $1^{st}$ quarter) students may check out one book for a period of one week.
+Second grade ( $2^{nd}$ quarter) through fifth grade students may check out two books for a period of two weeks.